microsoft/winget-pkgs/AUTHORING_MANIFESTS.md

 You should take a look at our [v1.0 manifest specification](https://github.com/microsoft/winget-cli/blob/master/doc/ManifestSpecv1.0.md).
 Don't worry.
 If this is starting to look too complicated you can create a new Issue and select [Package Request/Submission 👀](https://github.com/microsoft/winget-pkgs/issues/new/choose).

 The multi-file manifest is the preferred method for building manifests.
 The mimimum required files are a [version](doc/manifest/schema/1.0.0/version.md) file, a [defaultLocale](doc/manifest/schema/1.0.0/defaultLocale.md) file and an [installer](doc/manifest/schema/1.0.0/installer.md) file.

+## Validation

+Once you have submitted a PR with a manifest automated validation will begin.
+The system will check to see if the manifest confirms to the schema.
+If any errors are detected, one of our helpful bots will provide suggestions.
+If the schema is valid, the system will perform static analysis on the installer to check for any known vulnerabilities.
+If static analysis passes, then the system will spin up a clean virtual environment to install the package and perform dynamic analysis.
+Assuming this passes, the next step is [moderation](Moderation.md).